 The Company treats a contract as a lease when the contract conveys the right to use a physically distinct asset for a period of time in exchange for consideration, or the Company directs the use of the asset and obtains substantially all the economic benefits of the asset.
 These leases are recorded as right-of-use ("ROU") assets and lease obligation liabilities for leases with terms greater than 12 months.
 ROU assets represent the Company's right to use an underlying asset for the entirety of the lease term.
 Lease liabilities represent the Company's obligation to make payments over the life of the lease.
 A ROU asset and a lease liability are recognized at commencement of the lease based on the present value of the lease payments over the life of the lease.
 Initial direct costs are included as part of the ROU asset upon commencement of the lease.
-Since the interest rate implicit in a lease is generally not readily determinable for the operating leases, the Company uses an incremental borrowing rate to determine the present value of the lease term to obtain an asset of similar value.
-The Company used the incremental borrowing rate on July 1, 2019 for all leases that commenced prior to that date.
+Since the interest rate implicit in a lease is generally not readily determinable for the operating leases, the Company uses an incremental borrowing rate to determine the present value of the lease payments.
+The incremental borrowing rate represents the rate of interest the Company would have to pay to borrow on a collateralized basis over a similar lease term to obtain an asset of similar value.
 For finance leases, the Company used the incremental borrowing rate implicit in the lease.